 9) The Artist will not accept commissions that depict any of the following: trademarked characters not belonging to the Client, illegal activities, sexually explicit (18+) materials, fetishes, gore (excessive violence), and hateful images.
 Artistic nudity, mild violence, and humorously offensive work will be considered on a case-by-case basis.
 The Artist reserves the right to reject any commission for any reason.

-10) Upon completion of the artwork, digital copies will be emailed to the Client.
+10) Upon completion of the artwork, a high resolution JPG file will be emailed to the Client.
 Nothing will be mailed via the post office.
 (No prints, CDs, originals, etc.) Only badges and sketch cards will be mailed to the Client.
 Additional shipping charges apply.

 11) The Artist retains ALL rights to the commissioned artwork, including the right to make prints and merchandise, and the right to display commissioned work on any personal website, gallery, or journal.
 If the commissioned work is a time-sensitive gift, the Artist may delay public showcase at the request of the Client.